hanabi/hanabi.github.io/variant-specific/No_Positive_Clues.md

 * *Unknown Trash Discharge* is turned off in variants without any positive information.
 * Instead, *3 Discharge* is turned on.
 In other words, a *Play Clue* focusing a two-or-more-away-from-playable 3 is a signal for the next player to play their *Third Finesse Position*.
 * Similar to *5 Ejection*, *3 Discharge* can be initiated with either a color clue or a number clue.
+* When all the 3's have been played or accounted for, *Unknown Trash Discharge* is turned back on.

 ### 4 Charm